 We have recently transformed our statutory care plan documents into Life Plans, co-designed by the CiCC.
 Life Plans are live documents that social workers and children and young people complete together.
-This means that the young person's thoughts and feelings are explored and recorded in a way that means something to them, rather than just being a professional assessment.
+This means that the young person's thoughts and feelings are explored and recorded in a way that means something to them, rather than just being a professional assessment of that child.
+This is an approach we will take in other areas of our work with children and families, including children with disabilities.